 Work changes

-Changes during construction are expected and part of the process.
+Changes during construction are part of the process.
 There are three types of changes:

 - Formal change order: The change order is a legal amendment to the construction contract.
-This document authorizes a change from the original contract documents modifying schedule, cost, or both.
-This may also reference prior construction change directives.
-It is typically prepared by the interior designer but issued by the owner, or party to the agreement with the contractor.
+This document authorizes a change from the original contract documents modifying the schedule, cost, or both.
+The change order may also reference prior construction change directives.
+It is typically prepared by the interior designer but issued by the owner or party to the agreement with the contractor.
 A typical scenario is a situation that increases the contractor's scope of work.

 Project Communication

-All project communication must should be recorded and copied to the appropriate parties.
-Clear communication and documentation keeps the project running, and can prevent future disputes.
+All project communication must be recorded and copied to the appropriate parties.
+Clear communication and documentation keep the project running and can prevent future disputes.

 Some examples include: